Scorpion sting: Mechanism

 The composition of scorpion venom consists of different compounds of varying concentrations.
-The compounds consist of neurotoxins, cardiotoxin, nephrotoxin, hemolytic toxic, phosphodiesterases, phospholipase, histamine, serotonin, etc. Of these different toxins, the most important and most potent one is the neurotoxin concentration.
+The compounds consist of neurotoxins, cardiotoxin, nephrotoxin, hemolytic toxin, phosphodiesterases, phospholipase, histamine, serotonin, etc. Of these different toxins, the most important and most potent one is the neurotoxin concentration.
 This compound has neuromuscular and neuroautonomic effects, as well as damages the surrounding local tissue.
 Neurotoxins work to change voltage-dependent sodium channels, resulting in prolonged neuronal and neuromuscular activity.
 This prolonged activity of sodium channels results in an erection.
 There may be nerve damage due to the stabilization of voltage-dependent sodium channels in the open conformation.
 This position leads to the prolonged and continuous firing of neurons in the somatic, sympathetic, and parasympathetic nervous systems.
 Continuous firing of neurons causes over excitation and prevents the transmission of normal nerve impulses down the axon.

 The venom composition of the deathstalker scorpion contains neurotoxins which are almost completely responsible for this symptom.
 The poison from this scorpion contain 4 components: chlorotoxin, charybdotoxin, scyllatoxin, and agitoxins.
 Upon injection with the venom, sacral parasympathetic nerve are stimulated causing a change in the neuronal transmission in vascular and nonvascular smooth muscles.
 The compound known as the vasoactive intestinal polypeptide (VIP) is the main transmitter.
 This polypeptide is realized from nerves found long the erectile tissue of the corpus calosum.
 VIP is the strongest relaxant of penile smooth muscle structure, resulting in an erection upon envenomation.
 This is the proposed mechanics for all scorpion of the family Buthidae, whose venom composition contains these compounds.

 Epidemiology

 Overview

 Scorpions are nocturnal animals that typically live in deserts, mountains, caves, and under rocks.
 It is when they are disturbed that they attack.
 Scorpions that possess the ability to inject toxic venom with their sting belong to the family Buthidae.
-The Middle East and North Africa are home to the deadliest scorpions, belonging to the genus Buthus, Leiurus, Androctonus, and Hottentotta.
+The Middle East and North Africa are home to the deadliest scorpions, belonging to the genera Buthus, Leiurus, Androctonus, and Hottentotta.
 In South America, the deadliest scorpion belongs to genus Tityus.
 In India and Mexico, the deadliest scorpions involved in scorpionism are Mesobuthus and Centruroides, respectively.